 7. Brussel Sprouts with Rich Lemon Sauce

 You’ve got the best of all worlds in this recipe.
 Brussel Sprouts, when roasted, take on a slightly bitter note, the saltiness of either bacon or pancetta counterbalances the mild flavor of the scallops, and everyone knows that lemon works really well with seafood.
 To make this dish slice Brussel sprouts and toss with a little olive oil and seasoning.
 Bake for around 30 minutes in a hot oven.
-Once they are starting to go soft and all caramelized remove from the oven and squeeze of the juice of a lemon, and stir in some butter.
+Once they are starting to go soft and all caramelized remove them from the oven and squeeze the juice of a lemon, and stir in some butter.
 Crumble crispy pancetta over the top.
 Luxury

 8. Mango Salsa